 A) You and your soon-to-be-ex are cordial to each other in the court hallway?

-B) Your divorcing spouse disagrees with the terms your family law attorney set forth but chooses to sign off anyway just to make the divorce process end?
+B) Your divorcing spouse disagrees with the terms your family law attorney set forth, but chooses to sign the divorce papers anyway just to make the divorce process end?